trikalex/pp3-rpsls-game/README.md

 ## Data Model

 - For the game Variables class a series of dictionaries were used, containting integers, strings and string arrays
+- For the win combinations a dictionary was created with each of five elements (Rock, Paper, Scissors etc) as a key and the loosing combinations assigned as value (string array) per win element.
 - The gameplay functions, the score keeping and the endgame prompting loop, involve while loops with boolean statements and if/elif/else statements.

 ## Testing
 - Passed the code through the PEP8 validator successfully and no errors were returned!